ccbogel/QualCoder/README.md

 If not already there, move to the same drive letter e.g. C: then type:

 `py -m qualcoder`

+6. To exit the virual environment type:

+`deactivate`

+The Windows commpand prompt will then remomove the  *(env)*

 Or if using venv (recommended):